ProfPowell/terminal-window/README.md

 # terminal-window
-A terminal window web component useful for simulating terminal commands for teaching purposes.
+A vanilla web component useful for simulating terminal commands for teaching purposes.
 Scriptable for canned exploration.